jmcano50/OpsReadingNotes/401TheGrowthMindset.md

 ## Things I want to know more about

-To foster a growth mindset and harness the power of my past experiences for personal growth, I plan to make time for self-discovery and development.

-I'll explore resources to deepen my understanding of growth mindset principles, seek mentorship, and networking with like-minded individuals will be integral to my growth.
+I want to know more about how I can foster a growth mindset and harness the power of my past experiences for personal growth.
+I plan to make time for self-discovery and development.
+I'll explore resources to deepen my understanding of growth mindset principles, seek mentorship, and network with like-minded individuals, which will be important to my growth.

 ## Resources:
 - https://web.archive.org/web/20160616225417/http://www.happybearsoftware.com/upgrade-your-technical-skills-with-deliberate-practice